ddl-wasanthag/domino-model-monitoring/README.md

 https://www.kaggle.com/datasets/shivachandel/kc-house-data

 ### Customer Churn Data
+This dataset contains the customer churn prediction data based on dropped calls for a mobile operator.

 ## Domino Model Monitoring
 There are two types of model monitoring workflows available in Domino.